wip-/AdobeCurveAndMapReader/README.md

 AdobeCurveAndMapReader
 ======================

-Display the contents of Adobe Curves (.ACV) and Arbitrary Map (.AMP) files
+Edit the contents of Adobe Curves (.ACV) and Arbitrary Map (.AMP) files